amcgladd/react-taproom/README.md

 # React Taproom

-React application that manages inventory of a taproom, with options fields to view, add, and edit kegs, depending on who is user role.
+React application that manages inventory of a taproom, with options fields to view, add, and edit kegs, depending on who user's role.

 ## Description